edubart/nelua-batteries/README.md

 * `backtrace` - Provides a way to get trace backs at runtime, using the popular [libbacktrace](https://github.com/ianlancetaylor/libbacktrace) library.
 * `ffi` - Cross platform FFI for Nelua, you can use it to load symbols from shared libraries.
 * `fs` - Cross platform file system library, you can use manage files and directories.
+* `json` - Parse JSON into Nelua records, made in pure Nelua.
 * `nester` - Minimal unit testing framework inspired by [lester](https://github.com/edubart/lester).

+# Examples

+Check the `examples` folder for checking for some libraries usage examples, also the `tests` folder to check example of its APIs.